polowis/git-playground/public/docs/app-overview.md

 > Tip: You can switch between the tabs anytime to see what’s changed or to review where you are.

-Now click on the “Complete” button to move to the next step.
+Now click on the "Complete" button to move to the next step.